 Students applying to the Program should have taken undergraduate general and organic chemistry courses and at least one biology course.
 An undergraduate biochemistry course is strongly recommended, but not required.

-The program may be completed on a part-time or accelerated (coursework) schedule over a period of 1.5 to four years.
+The program may be completed on a part-time schedule over a period of two to four years.
 Courses are offered late afternoon/early evening and meet once per week, allowing students the flexibility to work while taking classes or devote their full attention to their studies.
 Flexibility is the key.